Actor Johnny Depp was defamed by ex-wife Amber Heard, says jury

 A US court on Wednesday awarded more than $10 million (over Rs 7.76 crore) in damages to actor Johnny Depp after the jury sided with him on a libel lawsuit against his former wife, actor Amber Heard, Reuters reported.

-Depp had sued Heard on counts of defamation after she had written an article in The Washington Post in 2018, describing herself as “a public figure representing domestic abuse.”
+Depp had sued Heard on counts of defamation after she had written an article in The Washington Post in 2018, describing herself as “a public figure representing domestic abuse”.

 Even though Depp’s name was not mentioned in the article, his lawyer had argued that it was an example of “defamation by implication” and had demanded $50 million (over Rs 38.8 crore).